meslater1030/basic-ember-app/README.md

 In this case the command has created a blank route and template for your investments. it has also added an investments route to the router and created a unit test for your new route.
 If you navigate to localhost:4200/investments you'll see that the page loads with the same text as the home page.
-In the future you'll use the new investments route and template to retrieve and display all available investments but before you can do that you need to learn how data is retrieved and manipulated in Ember.
+In the future you'll use the new investments route and template to retrieve and display all available investments.
+Before you can do that, you need to learn how data is retrieved and manipulated in Ember.

 ### Your API
 Ember apps assume that your data will be provided via an API that follows the [JSON API specification.](http://jsonapi.org/format/)
 If your API does not follow those specifications it's still possible to configure your Ember application in another way.
-(TODO: link to tutorial) For this tutorial however, you'll use the JSON API provided at http://someUrl/api.
+For this tutorial however, you'll use the JSON API provided at http://127.0.0.1:5000.

-(TODO: Make an API that can be accessible publicly.
-Requiring the use of an addon is too much mental overhead for this tutorial.)

 By default, Ember will attempt to access an API from the same origin as your Ember application.
 So in this case http://localhost:4200.
 It's possible to specify another API origin by creating an application-wide api adapter.